celo-org/docs/docs/validator/node-upgrade.md

 1. Pull the latest docker image.
 2. Start a new validator node on a second host in replica mode (`--istanbul.replica` flag).
 It should be otherwise configured exactly the same as the existing validator.
-   - It needs to connect to the exisiting proxies and the validator signing key to connect to other validators in listen mode.
+   - It needs to connect to the existing proxies and the validator signing key to connect to other validators in listen mode.
    - If reconfiguring a node to be a replica or reusing a data directory, make sure that the node was previously configured as replica or that the `replicastate` folder is removed.
 3. Once the replica is synced and has validator enode urls for all validators, it is ready to swapped in.
    - Check validator enode urls with `istanbul.valEnodeTableInfo` in the geth console.
 The field `enode` should be filled in for each validator peer.